 Ellen lives with her husband and two dogs in the downtown Frederick area.
 One of her favorite places to work is Gravel and Grind, one of her favorite places to eat is The Orchard, and one of her favorite places to shop is Baileys Treasures.

 Veronica Lowe is the Deputy Director of Labor and Employee Relations for MDOT Maryland Transit Administration.
 She has over 28 yrs in both public and pupil transportation.
 She holds a BA in Human Resources Management and a MBA in Leadership Studies.
 Veronica is a member of Alpha Kappa Alpha Sorority, Inc., Chi Theta Omega Chapter and a W2WM, Inc. mentor.
 She has one daughter and one grandson.

-Gloria Waller Coleman
+Gloria Waller Coleman (she/her)

 Gloria is a Retired School Psychologist who holds certifications in Maryland, North Carolina and Virginia.
 She began her career as a Residential Counselor in a home for formerly hospitalized psychiatric patients transitioning to community living.
 Over the course of 40 years, she was a practicing School Psychologist, College Adjunct Professor and Diagnostician for the Virginia Department of Corrections, Youth Services Division.

 Gloria is a wife, mother and former Reservist in the United States Marine Corps.
 Gloria’s prior Board work was with the Hulon Willis Association, an Affiliate of the William and Mary Alumni Association, and the American Association of University Women.
 She is currently a member of the Diaconate and Connections Ministries at her Church.

 Laura Clarke (she/her)